nukemberg/packer-post-processor-docker-dockerfile/README.md

 Normally, Docker iamges built using packer cannot include user, environment variables and other metadata that is available using Dockerfiles.

 This plugin will automatically create a temporary Dockerfile and run `docker build` in an annonymous context.
-Thus the Dockerfile instructions are supported with the same format as Dockerfiles.
+Most Dockerfile instructions are supported as json parameters, note that `ADD`, `RUN`, `COPY` etc. are not supported because packer provisioners should be used for this functionality.

 ## Usage